This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Wood Recommendations For Venison: Oak, Maple, Pecan, Cherry

-Back beef ribs in particular are what you’re looking for.
-They look like baby back ribs, just a lot bigger.
+Back beef ribs look like baby back ribs, just a lot bigger.
 Taste wise expect big, bold, beefy flavor that remains delightfully tender and moist.

 Wood Recommendations For Beef Ribs: Hickory, Mesquite, Pecan